-- Vegetation Placement See the provisions contained in KZC 83.400, including the vegetation placement and alternative compliance provisions. - f.
-For properties containing bulkheads, native trees, shrubs and groundcover shall be planted that hangs over the bulkhead towards the lake. - g..e.
+- 2) Vegetation Placement See the provisions contained in KZC 83.400, including the vegetation placement and alternative compliance provisions. - f.
+For properties containing bulkheads, native trees, shrubs and groundcover shall be planted that hangs over the bulkhead towards the lake. planting shall include species which promote growth overhanging the water. - g..e.
 In addition to a native planting plan, a 5-year vegetation maintenance and monitoring plan shall be prepared by a qualified professional approved by the Planning Official and submitted to the City for approval.
 The monitoring plan shall include the following elements: - 1) Preparation of as-built drawings after installation of the mitigation plantings; - 2) Annual monitoring reports for five (5) years that include written and photographic documentation of tree and shrub mortality, subject to the following success criteria: - a) One hundred (100) percent survival of all planted native trees, shrubs and ground cover during the first two (2) years after planting; and - b) One hundred (100) percent survival of trees and 80 percent survival of remaining native plants in years three (3) through five (5).

-Copies of reports that are submitted to state or federal agencies in compliance with permit approvals-may be submitted in lieu of a separate report to the City, provided that the reports address a 5-year-maintenance and monitoring plan.
+Copies of reports that are submitted to state or federal agencies in compliance with permit approvals-may be submitted in lieu of a separate report to the City, provided that the reports address a 5 year-maintenance and monitoring plan.